gschmutz/kafka-workshop/06-producing-consuming-kafka-with-dotnet/README.md

     }
 ```

-Before starting the producer, in an addtional terminal, let's use `kcat` or `kafka-console-consumer` to consume the messages from the topic `test-dotnet-topic`.
+Before starting the producer, in an additional terminal, let's use `kcat` or `kafka-console-consumer` to consume the messages from the topic `test-dotnet-topic`.

 ```bash
 kcat -b kafka-1 -t test-dotnet-topic -f 'Part-%p => %k:%s\n' -q
 ```

 Now run it using the `dotnet run` command.
 It will generate 1000 messages, waiting 10ms in-between sending each message and use 0 for the `id`.

 ```bash
 dotnet run -p ./producer/producer.csproj 1000 10 0